AntArch/CNL_ACE_Ontology_Setup/CNL_ACE_Ontology_Setup_01_Overview.md

 Further benefits come when moving from inferencing over a small number of facts to inferencing over hundreds, thousands or millions of facts.

 We will use CNL to express short facts about the activities and functions of the business/enterprise.
-The major benefit for RoS is that these statements can be easily understood by domain experts and challenged.
+The major benefit is that these statements can be easily understood by domain experts and challenged.
 The things I'm looking for is moments where someone says....

 > 'Hmm, well yes: that's mainly true.
 About 90% of the time that happens, but sometimes we need to do this.'

-This means that the transcription of knowledge becomes transparent and we can get an unambiguous understanding of enterprise activities at different granularities.
+Such statements allow the model and language to be refined meaning that any resultant process is less of an abstraction and better reflects need.
+This ultimately means that the transcription of knowledge becomes transparent and we can get an unambiguous understanding of enterprise activities at different granularities.

 I believe this is specifically important in the articulation of a *Ubiquitous Language* within Domain Driven Design.
-Ubiquitous Language is defined as followes by Wikipedia:
+Ubiquitous Language is defined as follows by [Wikipedia](https://en.wikipedia.org/wiki/Domain-driven_design#Concepts):

 > A language structured around the domain model and used by all team members to connect all the activities of the team with the software.